Electric scooters in Milton Keynes

 Email: support@ridedott.com

 Standards have been set for the operators to deal with scooters that are not parked correctly or left for long periods without use.
-Typically they are required to respond between 2 – 4 hours of an incident of scooters blocking routes.
+Typically, they are required to respond between 2 – 4 hours of a reported incident of scooters blocking routes.

 What about other users of the Redway and in particular disabled users ?

-The Redways provide over 250km of shared use pathways, with the routes typically 2- 3m wide.
-Our intention is to maximise the use of this asset to support more walking, cycling and now for the trial period – electric scooters.
+The Redways provide over 250km of shared use pathways, with the routes typically around 3m wide.
+Our intention is to maximise the use of this asset to support more walking, wheeling, cycling and now for the trial period – the rental electric scooters.
 This network has the potential to deliver more sustainable travel for many residents and visitors.
 Most of these routes are currently underused, so we think there is space for all users.
 The trial will help confirm this – or not.

 We are also working with the Guide Dogs for the Blind to take on their views as the trial develops.

 These are not part of the trial and currently remain illegal to use in MK and indeed throughout the UK.
-Only scooters licenced through the trial are permitted in MK
+You are not permitted to use private electric scooters on the road, or public spaces.
+Private scooters may only be used on private land, but you must have the permission of the landowner.
+If you use a privately owned e-scooter in public, you risk the vehicle being seized by the Police.
+Only scooters licenced through the trial are permitted in Milton Keynes.

 Where can I get more information?